 Directors are expected to exercise their business judgment to act in good faith, on an informed basis and in what they reasonably believe to be the best interests of the Company and its shareholders.
+The Board expects directors to devote the time and effort necessary to properly fulfill the obligations of a director, taking into account memberships on other boards and other responsibilities.
 The proceedings and deliberations of the Board and its committees are confidential.
 The Board expects directors will maintain the confidentiality of such proceedings and deliberations and any information received in connection with service as a director of the Company.

 The Board appoints the (i) Audit, (ii) Compensation, Management Development and Succession, (iii) Nominating and Governance, (iv) Operations and Technology and (v) Risk Committees.
 Each of these committees shall have its own written charter setting forth, among other things, its purpose and responsibilities.

 Each committee shall report regularly to the Board on key matters reviewed and approved by the committee, provided that such reporting is not required if all directors were present at the committee meeting or a director who was not present at such meeting is briefed separately.

 The Board also may establish and maintain additional committees to facilitate discharging its responsibilities.

 The Chairman should regularly consult with committee chairs to obtain their insights and to optimize committee performance.